 When children arrive in kindergarten and throughout the year, they will be doing all kinds of alphabet activities with their teachers.
 Children who have some familiarity with letters and sounds even before starting school are much more capable to tackle these tasks.
 Some programs assess children’s alphabet knowledge as part of evaluating readiness for school.
-For the next few days, I’ll highlight some alphabet activities that you can do at home as part of whatever you are already doing.
-These will help you prepare your child for kindergarten.
+For … Continue reading Kindergarten Readiness – Sing to Learn the ABC’s

 Motivating children to want to learn about all those squiggles on a page and what they mean can be done by cooking together.
 Here’s a fun recipe to make mud that good enough to eat!
-Measure into the blender 1 cup of milk, 1/2 banana, 2 tablespoons of cocoa powder, and 2 or 3 ice cubes.
-Blend, pour and slurp. (from Pretend Soup).
+Measure into the blender 1 cup of milk, 1/2 banana, 2 tablespoons of cocoa powder, and 2 or 3 ice … Continue reading Yummy Mud

 Of all the activities that parents and caregivers can do to get children ready for school, reading books and stories with them is the most important!
 Since we’re talking about mud, here are a few of my favorite muddy books.
 Pigs in the Mud, in the Middle of the Rud by Lynn Plourde Puddleman by … Continue reading Mud Books